This article presents best practices for preventing email account hacking to protect your privacy and sensitive information.

 - Activity Logs – Some providers, such as Gmail, have an Activity Log feature that allows you to check recent activity on your account

-- Purge all web-based email that you have already downloaded or no longer need.
+- Purge all emails that you no longer need.

 - Back up your emails using the traditional SMTP/POP email clients offered by most email providers.